Designer: James Rosenquist (American, Grand Forks, North Dakota 1933–2017 New York)

 Accession Number: 1998.431.1a–e

 This extraordinary garment represents the increasingly explicit link between art and fashion.
-Rosenquist's concept from Tyvek® (a nonwoven fabric made from spun-bonded olefin) marries the most enduring form of menswear with the "throwaway" expendability of paper.
+Rosenquist's concept from Tyvek (a nonwoven fabric made from spun-bonded olefin) marries the most enduring form of menswear with the "throw away" expendability of paper.
 His design harks back to the brief 1960s fashion for paper dresses.
-The dresses with Campbell Soup prints and hallucinogenic paisleys were the perfect embodiment of the Pop Art movement he helped to pioneer.
+The dresses with "Campbell's Soup" prints and hallucinogenic paisleys were the perfect embodiment of the Pop Art movement that he helped to pioneer.